 The erector spinae is a group of three layers of muscles that run vertically along the spine.
 These muscles are engaged when performing back extensions and are integral for proper spine extension.
 The back extension machine for obliques helps target these three layers by forcing the muscles to contract in a controlled manner during each repetition.
 Strengthening the erector spinae improves spinal mobility, aids in posture correction, and reduces the likelihood of strain or injury during daily movements or other exercises.

 The quadratus lumborum (QL) is a deep muscle located in the lower back, connecting the pelvis to the lower ribs.
 While it is not directly targeted by the back extension machine for obliques, the QL assists in stabilizing the spine during back extensions.
 It helps provide support when the torso moves and plays a role in maintaining balance.
 Strengthening the quadratus lumborum through this exercise helps prevent lower back discomfort and improves overall spinal stabilization.
+Using the lower back raise machine can further enhance QL activation by focusing on the muscles responsible for spinal support during lower back movements.

 Using the back extension machine for obliques is an effective way to target the lower back and core muscles while also engaging the obliques for improved trunk stability and rotation.
 Here’s a detailed guide on how to perform the exercise properly, ensuring maximum benefits and safety.